westb2/Condon_Lab_Docs/docs/how_to_notes/HPC_systems/UA_HPC.md

   Running notes with links and tips for running on the UA HPC system.
 Feel free to update and add to this document as needed.

-## Ocelot Quick Start
+## Ocelote Quick Start

 A good starting point.
-Tutorial highlights essential steps in running a basic job on HPC Ocelot.
+Tutorial highlights essential steps in running a basic job on HPC Ocelote.